manzoorqirat-boop/DMS-Backend/README.md

 Signatures are append-only through the same three layers as the audit trail: no mutators, the `SaveChanges` guard, and database triggers.

+## Revision cycle

+A revision is a **new record** sharing the predecessor's document number and lineage, not an edit of it. `ControlledDocument` carries `FamilyId` (the lineage; Rev 00 uses its own id) and `IsCurrentRevision` (exactly one row per family).

+`POST /api/documents/{id}/revise` opens Rev *n+1* as a Draft from the version currently in force.
+It requires a stated reason, and refuses if a revision is already in flight.

+The new draft is built from the document type's **currently active template**, not a copy of the predecessor's file — a revision should pick up whatever the approved template now looks like rather than perpetuating a version that may since have been retired for a reason.

+Issuing a successor (`MakeEffectiveAsync`) supersedes the predecessor and transfers `IsCurrentRevision` in one flush, so a family is never left with two current revisions or none.

+Three indexes carry this:

+- `ux_controlled_documents_number_revision` — number plus revision, since every revision keeps the same number.
+- `ux_controlled_documents_one_current_per_family` — partial, filtered on
+  `is_current_revision = true`.
+- `ux_controlled_documents_type_title_current` — title uniqueness now applies only across
+  *current* revisions.
+Without the filter, the first revision of anything would collide with its own predecessor and the cycle simply wouldn't work.

+`GET /api/documents` defaults to `currentRevisionsOnly=true` — the master list, one row per document showing what's in force.
+Pass `false` for the full register.
+`GET /api/documents/{id}/revisions` returns a lineage's full history.

 ## Phase 4 — what it does

 Every state-changing operation records an `AuditEvent` in the **same transaction** as the